-- 1. The addition of divalent ions to surfactants is attributed to their inherent nature and mutual compatibility, which reduces crude oil's interfacial tension. - 2.
-The decrease in crude oil viscosity results from the interaction between surfactant solutions, ions, and the oil itself. - 3.
-The specific charges of ions and surfactants and their interaction with oil separate heavier components within crude oil, retaining them in the emulsion phase.
+- 1. The addition of divalent ions to surfactants is attributed to their inherent nature and mutual compatibility, resulting in a reduction of crude oil's interfacial tension. - 2.
+The decrease in crude oil viscosity is a consequence of the interaction between surfactant solutions, ions, and the oil itself.

+- 3. The specific charges of ions and surfactants, along with their interaction with oil, separates heavier components within crude oil, retaining them in the emulsion phase.
 Consequently, the viscosity of the upper oil layer is lighter, accompanied by a reduction in surface tension. - 4.
-Reducing crude oil's surface tension and injecting solutions resulted in the highest productivity in micromodel tests, and the recovery rate increased. - 5.
+The reduction of crude oil's surface tension and the injection of solutions resulted in the highest productivity in micromodel tests, and the recovery rate increased. - 5.
 The optimal interaction between divalent ions and surfactants depends on the type of surfactant utilized, with the effectiveness of their interaction yielding significant outcomes in various tests.